ipums/ipumspy/docs/source/reading_data.rst

 Reading IPUMS Microdata Extracts
 --------------------------------

-Reading IPUMS data into a Pandas data frame using ``ipumspy`` requires a fixed-width or csv IPUMS extract data file and an IPUMS xml DDI file.
+Reading IPUMS data into a pandas data frame using ipumspy requires a fixed-width or csv IPUMS extract data file and an IPUMS xml DDI file.

 To read a fixed-width rectangular IPUMS extract: